 • Making the home unavailable or lying to someone about whether or not the housing is available based on familial status or religion

-• Denying housing based on religion or familial status
+• Denying housing based on religion or family status

 • Not making a reasonable accommodation or a reasonable modification to the property for a disabled tenant